goodwright/nextflow.py/README.rst

 * ``dag`` - A filename for a DAG file to generate.
 This will be an HTML file containing a DAG diagram of the pipeline execution.

 * ``trace`` - A filename for a trace file to generate.
-This will be an TSV file containing runtime information about the pipeline execution.
+This will be a TSV file containing runtime information about the pipeline execution.

 * ``resume`` - Whether to resume an existing execution.
 Can be ``True`` or the UUID of an existing execution to resume from.